tdilauro/Simplified-wiki/Authentication.md

 ## Overdrive

-Signup: Is there any explicit signup?
-When I go to ebooks.nypl.org I'm invited to sign in with barcode+PIN.
+Signup: When a new user goes to ebooks.nypl.org they are invited to sign in with barcode+PIN.
+Is there an additional signup step?

 Using the [Checkouts
 API](https://developer.overdrive.com/apis/checkouts) or the [Patron